Let's talk about logos

 There are several types of insignia such as flags, decorations, awards, accolades, crowns, cockades and shields.

-In graphic design, the insignias fulfill a similar role to emblems and shields, but their shape and design complexity vary.
+In graphic design, badges fulfill a similar role to emblems and shields, but their shape and complexity of design vary.

-It is very common for insignia brands to contain graphic elements such as wings, stars, crowns, medals, banners, flags, laurels and ribbons, all of them distinctive and decorative elements.
+It is very common for brands with badges to contain graphic elements such as wings, stars, crowns, medals, banners , flags, laurels and ribbons, all of them distinctive and decorative elements.

 Some companies use badges when designing their brands to show a high-quality image, and make their customers feel worthy of belonging to a certain select group, or having access to a higher quality product.